 Step 2: Complete Your Profile Information

-Provide basic information about your demographics, skills, and educational background.
+Provide contact information, as well as basic information about your skills and educational background.

 Step 4: Submit Your Transcript

 Please submit an electronic version of your academic transcripts.
 This document should indicate your current status as a student, your major, your current year or anticipated graduation year, all the courses you have taken as an undergraduate and the grades you received, your current course roster, and your current cumulative GPA.

 Please note that we do not require an official copy of your transcript and we do not accept paper copies; a screen shot of your online grade interface will suffice, as long as it contains the necessary information.
 You can paste multiple screen shots into a Word document and then save or print it as a PDF to upload multiple pages in one document.

 Step 5: Write Three Short-Answer Responses